MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

 ## Configure diagnostic settings

-To configure diagnostic settings, you need switch to the Microsoft Entra admin center to send your identity log information to your new workspace.
+To send your identity log information to your new workspace, you need to configure diagnostic settings.
+Because there are different diagnostic settings for Azure, let's switch to the Microsoft Entra admin center to make sure everything is identity log related.

+You can complete these steps in the Azure portal, but for

+The Microsoft Entra admin

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Security Administrator](../role-based-access-control/permissions-reference.md#security-administrator).